What is toenail fungus?

 STRIDE's comprehensive treatment

 Effectively managing and treating toenail fungus is crucial to prevent complications and improve the health and appearance of your nails.
-For a little more than a $1 a day, STRIDE™ is the most effective toenail fungus prescription treatment available entirely online with no appointment scheduling required.
+STRIDE™ is the most effective toenail fungus prescription treatment available entirely online with no appointment scheduling required.
 With visible results in just a few days!

 Oral medication